 Joey is a senior performer with Rapid Fire Theatre, now in his 11th season.
 Joey also spent three seasons working as a principle cast member on YTV’s Gemini nominated series That’s So Weird (2009-2012).
 The series earned him a Canadian Comedy Award for Best Performance by a Television Ensemble.
 He has instructed students through the Foote Theatre School, Rapid Fire Public Workshops, Rapid Fire Theatre’s Youth Outreach Program, and as a guest artist for Edmonton Public Schools.
 Currently, he is working on his Combined BA/BEd degree at the University of Alberta, specializing in Drama and minoring in Social Studies.

 Barbara Mah is a director, actor, choreographer and playwright and has been active in the Edmonton arts scene for more than 25 years.
 She has taught musical theatre at the Foote school for over 10 years.
 Directing highlights include: Ragtime, Titanic, Drowsy Chaperone, A Little Night Music, A Chorus Line, Anything Goes, and Sweet Charity.
 Performance highlights include: The Laramie Project, Broadway Babies, A Chorus Line, Rocky Horror Show, The Wiz, The World Goes Round, and Grapes of Wrath.
 She’s also an Arts Development Consultant (theatre) for the Arts Branch and the Alberta Foundation for the Arts.

 Originally from Winnipeg, Suzie is now proud to call Edmonton home.
 She has been directing and teaching for over 10 years and holds an MFA in Directing from the University of Alberta.
 She was awarded a Faculty of Arts Graduate Teaching Award from the University of Alberta in 2015.
 Last season she taught Fundamentals of Acting 2 for the Foote Theatre School and directed A Midsummer Night's Dream with the Citadel's Young Acting Company.
-Her directing work includes: A Tragedy (Blarney Productions); Fetch (Interloper Theatre); Paper Song, Consent (assistant dir., Concrete Theatre); Over Her Dead Body (Small Matters/FTA); Shakespeare in Love (Assistant director, Citadel/RMTC); Suor Angelica, Gianni Schicchi (Manitoba Underground Opera); God’s Ear (Studio Theatre); The Object of Constellations (Small Matters); The Importance of Being Earnest, Betrayal (U of A); The Cherry Orchard (Theatre by the River & little ECHO theatre); Artichoke Heart, The Gas Heart (Theatre Outgrabe/Winnipeg Fringe).
+Her directing work includes: A Tragedy (Blarney Productions); Fetch (Interloper Theatre); Paper Song, Consent (assistant dir., Concrete Theatre); Over Her Dead Body (Small Matters/FTA); Shakespeare in Love (assistant dir., Citadel/RMTC); Suor Angelica, Gianni Schicchi (Manitoba Underground Opera); God’s Ear (Studio Theatre); The Object of Constellations (Small Matters); The Importance of Being Earnest, Betrayal (U of A); The Cherry Orchard (Theatre by the River & little ECHO theatre); Artichoke Heart, The Gas Heart (Theatre Outgrabe/Winnipeg Fringe).